 Here are the back issues.

-This may all seem intimidating to someone who just wants to bake a couple loaves of decent bread every week.
+This may all seem intimidating to someone who just wants to bake a couple loaves of decent loaf every week.
 For me it just has been a most satisfying part of the real bread journey.
-A day in the country finding a farmer and bringing home bags of grain, and then the most wonderful tasting true wholegrain bread that is extremely healthy and doesn’t make you fat.
+A day in the country finding a farmer and bringing home bags of grain, and then the most wonderful tasting true wholegrain slice that is extremely healthy and doesn’t make you fat.

 Mopping up pesto and hummus with real bread after a hearty meal is so finger-licking good.
 Storing wheat is worth a thought for those serious about their food.

-If using Firefox as your browser, use right click, and open in a new tab, or you may get a bad gateway signal.
+When browsing use right click and Open Link in New Tab, or you may get a bad gateway signal.

 Did you find this page interesting?
 How about forwarding it to a friend, or book and food junkie; or, better still, a Facebook or Twitter tick would help.

 56 Groenekloof Rd,